A Community Partner Since 1915

 Equipment, services and company continue to grow

 The Equity currently has more than 40 employees.
-Board members are Jim Croskey (president), Steve Ayers (vice-president), Tom Bender (secretary), Jon Byers, and Dean Shoup.
+This years board members are Dean Shoup (president), Jon Byers (vice-president), Tom Bender (secretary), Matt Stewart, and Andy Cresswell.

 2020 Ushers in Era of New Leadership

 Roger Stitzlein, who had been with Loudonville Farmers Equity for 42 years, retired in 2020.
 He grew up on a Loudonville-area farm and never intended to come back home.
 However, he did and the Loudonville Farmers Equity Grew under his leadership.

 Upon his retirement, the board tapped Jon Spreng to oversee the century-old cooperative.
 Spreng started as a sprayer operator and became a certified agronomy adviser before taking the helm of Loudonville Farmers Equity.
 He joined the co-op in 2001.